About Your Stay

 - We require a two-night minimum stay on weekends.

-- Rates do not include applicable state and local taxes (9%).
+- Rates do not include applicable state and local taxes (which are subject to change).

 - Rooms may be guaranteed with a credit card or an advance deposit equal to the first night’s stay by check.